taylorg8900/Obsidian-Notes-Coding/personal projects/README.md

 - [ ] VIM
 - [ ] BASH scripting
 - [ ] opening programs from command line
+- [ ] VIM mode in applications like pycharm

 other things to do